jbromain/prestashop-community/README.md

 ## What is the PrestaShop community version?

-PrestaShop SA, the company, distributes a single version of PrestaShop: this includes the Open Source project, of course, but also many proprietary modules.
+Since version 9, PrestaShop SA (the company) distributes a single version of PrestaShop: this includes the Open Source project, of course, but also many proprietary modules.

 These modules are intended for commercial purposes and are not required for the PrestaShop software to function.
 They are sometimes heavy and can slow down the store unnecessarily.